 - c.
 Medical services (vets, dentists, doctors, osteopaths, chiropractors etc)

 - d.
 Professional services (solicitors, accountants, insurance agents, financial advisors, tutors etc)

 - e.
 Post office sorting office

 - Hereditaments that are not reasonably accessible to visiting members of the public.

 The amount of relief available for each property for 2019/20 is calculated as approximately 33% of the balance that you would otherwise have to pay.
-From 1 April 2020 this has been increased to 50%.
-There is no relief available for properties with rateable value greater than or equal to 51,000 and empty properties do not qualify.
+From 1 April 2020 this has been increased to 100%.
+There is no relief available for empty properties.

 The eligibility for the relief and the relief itself is assessed and calculated on a daily basis.
 The retail relief will be applied against the net bill after all other reliefs have been applied.